anddevel/anddevel/content/posts/initial.md

     👋 Hi, I’m @anddevel
-    👀 I’m interested in content creation
-    🌱 I’m currently learning how to use DaVinci Resolve 💞️ I’m looking to collaborate on youtube videos
-    📫 How to reach me webmin@anddevel.com
+    👀 I’m interested in content creation and film production 🌱 I’m currently learning how to use DaVinci Resolve 💞️ I’m looking to collaborate on youtube videos and twitch streams 📫 You can reach me at webmin@anddevel.com